Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 Here's my pitch.
 You prank call him as Donald Trump, and you say your son is in big trouble with the administration.

-well, you know what?
+Well, you know what?
 I can't do these voices.
-You do.
+You're going to say you're Trump.

-No, but you say you're Trump, and right away your father will know what stupid we're doing.
-Well, my dad won't know.
+But no, but you say you're Trump, and then right away, your father will know what stupid we're going to do.
+My dad won't know.

-not you, of course, somebody should say, I'll hold the line for Director Patel.
-Oh, yeah, Cassidy.
+not you, of course, somebody should say, a whole thing line for Director Patel.
+Oh, yeah, Cash.

-This is going to be a moment of talking about.
+This is going to be a moment of like talking about.
 It's more proposatory than I thought.

 I have your son.